 - Copy HU677UVC.BRN to root of your SD Card (FAT32 or exFAT is supported)

 - Disconnect the USB Cable from the HD PVR Pro 60.
 This can be done with the HD PVR Pro 60 connected to a PC or connected stand alone.

-- Plug the SD card with the firmware file into HD PVR Pro 60's SSD slot
+- While unpowered, plug the SD card with the firmware file into HD PVR Pro 60's SSD slot.

-- Hold in the snapshot button while connecting the USB cable
+- While pushing in the snapshot button, connect the USB cable.

 - The white LEDs will flash for about a minute.
 You can release the snapshot button while the white lights are flashing.

-- Once firmware upgrade is complete, the LED's will turn green.
+- Once firmware upgrade is complete, the LED's will stop flashing.

 You can verify the firmware version in Hauppauge Capture -> Advanced Options -> Firmware